 Is it any good?

-There are authors who build intriguing fantasy worlds that exist mostly to serve the storytelling, and then there are the overachievers.
-The author of THE GLASS SENTENCE is quite the overachiever.
+There are authors who build intriguing fantasy worlds that exist mostly to serve the storytelling, and then there are the overachievers; the author of this book is quite the overachiever.
 She doesn't create one whole new world but many, and she places each part in different eras of time, competing against one another on the same globe.
 Then she explores it all on curious maps that only reveal the depth of mystery this new fractured-time world holds.